henryrose-zz/email-deduplicator/README.md

 Specific requirements were that the resulting list of emails maintained the original order and that 100,000 emails could be processed in <1s.

+## See it in action
+You may view this code running here: https://blooming-thicket-85068.herokuapp.com/

 ## How To Run This Project
 1. ensure you have nodejs and npm installed
 1. clone this repository to your machine